 I earned my Ph.D. in Computer and Information Science at Temple University, an M.S. in Computer Science from the University of Pittsburgh, and a B.S. in Computer Science from Purdue University.
 Before joining the Millersville faculty, I was Senior Editor at BYTE Magazine, and a Systems Analyst at Eastman Kodak and IBM.

 I have participated in various funded research projects in human-computer interaction, computerized aids for the handicapped, the social impact of computing, and educational computing.
 I am the author of the book "Software Developer's Sourcebook,", numerous papers and articles, have made presentations to a wide range of organizations, and have provided expert witness testimony to the PA Department of Education, the PA House of Representatives, and the National Research Council's National Cryptographic Policy Committee.

 I am a member of the Association for Computing (ACM), and a former member of its US Public Policy Committee.
-I am currently a site reviewer for ABET.
+I am currently a Commissioner of the Computing Accreditation Commision of ABET.
 I was formerly the Mid-Atlantic Regional Director for Computer Professionals for Social Responsibility, and the former President of the PA Association for Computer and Information Science Educators.